Mount Victoria, New South Wales: Asgard Swamp coal mine

 To the north-east of Mount Victoria lies the Asgard Swamp area, now part of the Blue Mountains National Park.
 The area is the site of a coal mine that was developed in the nineteenth century, but which was ultimately unsuccessful.
 Six adits were driven into the coal seam by Walter Mackenzie and Thomas Garret, circa 1881.
 A coke oven was built and it was also proposed to build a tramline from Mount Victoria, but it is not known if this ever happened.
 The leases changed hands a few times over the years, but no work was done after 1908.
 Around the south and east edges of Asgard Swamp, there are the remains of huts used by the people who worked the mines.

 Mount Victoria cemetery

 Mount Victoria Cemetery, located one and a half kilometres south-east of the township, was established in 1881.
 Notable internees include John Berghofer, the builder of Berghofer's Pass at Mount York.
 (The pass, no longer used for vehicular traffic, has since been included in a network of walking tracks at Mount York.
 The Mount York area is now heritage-listed.)

 Other internees include members of the Lanfranchi family, owners of Marthaville, a heritage-listed house on the Great Western Highway.

+Imperial Hotel

+The Imperial Hotel was constructed in 1878 and was significant for being the only hotel in the Blue Mountains to trade continuously under its own name.
+The hotel closed in 2016 pending renovations.
+It was sold in 2017, again in 2024 and then again in 2025.
+Despite plans for reopening it has remained closed during that time and repeatedly been broken into and vandalised.